njschroeder/Greg/README.md

     - Ability to play Rock Paper Scissors (type '&rps')
     - Ability to play Tic-Tac-Toe (type '&newttt')
     - type '&fishgpt' and a question to get fishgpt to respond to your question
-    - type '&suggestion'to give suggestions to the developers
+    - type '&suggestion' to give suggestions to the developers
     - type '&verifypassword' and greg will tell you if your discord password is secure
     - type '&count' to make greg count
 - Developer Commands